vchan2/vchan2.github.io/grade23.md

 ### Updates:

-Tuesday, April 28: <a href="https://www.mathplayground.com/venn_puzzle.html"> Venn puzzle game</a> - Place the numbers in the correct part of the Venn diagram

 ---

 ### Links
 * <a href="https://www.mathplayground.com/order_of_operations.html"> Order of operations game</a> - Find numbers which make an equation true (+,-,*,/)
 * <a href="https://www.mathplayground.com/pemdas_exhibit.html"> Order of operations game</a> - Work through 2, 3, or 4-step order of operations (+,-,*,/,^)
+* <a href="https://www.mathplayground.com/venn_puzzle.html"> Venn puzzle game</a> - Place the numbers in the correct part of the Venn diagram

 ---